nodester is a Node.js framework designed to solve the problem of a complex data querying over HTTP.

 The main reason of nodester's existence is the nodester Query Language (NQL) →, an extension of standard REST API syntax, it lets you craft complex queries with hierarchical associations.

 Building an application which allows users to build their own REST queries raises huge security concerns.
-That's why nodester was not developped as a middleware.
+That's why nodester was not developed as a middleware.
 It's a framework equipped with a set of technologies enabling you to fully customize the request-response flow down to the specific user and a database column.
-Check out core concepts documentation → for more info.

 Install with NPM

-npm install -S nodester
+npm install -S nodesternpx degit https://github.com/MarkKhramko/nodester/examples/boilerplate my-app

 const nodester = require('nodester');